sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 3: Working with Vizualizations/Fundamentals 3: Working with Visualizations.md

     </tbody>
 </table>

-This lab assumes you have already taken the “Learning Sigma Series - Getting Around” lab and are now familiar with Sigma’s user interface (UI).
+This QuickStart assumes you have already taken the “Fundamentals 1: Getting Around” QuickStart and are now familiar with Sigma’s user interface (UI).
 Given this, some steps are assumed to be known and may not be shown in detail.

 We will be working with some common sales data from our fictitious company ‘Plugs Electronics’.
 This data is provided to you automatically.
-We will look at sales data, but throughout the course of other labs will incorporate more sources from associated store, product, and customer data.
+We will look at sales data, but throughout the course of other QuickStarts will incorporate more sources from associated store, product, and customer data.

-The other “Learning Sigma Series” labs explore topics such as working with Tables, Pivot Tables, Dashboards and more.
-We have broken these labs up so that they can be taken in any order you want, except the “Getting Around” lab should be taken first.
+The other “Fundamental Series” QuickStarts explore topics such as working with Tables, Pivot Tables, Dashboards and more.
+We have broken these QuickStarts up so that they can be taken in any order you want, except the “Fundamentals 1: Getting Around” QuickStart should be taken first.

  ### Target Audience
 Sigma combines with the unlimited power of the cloud data warehouse and the familiar feel of a spreadsheet; no limit on the amount of data you wish to analyze.
 Sigma is awesome for users of Excel and even better for customers who have millions of rows of data.

-Typical audience for this lab is users of Excel, common Business Intelligence or Reporting tools and semi-technical users who want to try out or learn Sigma.
+Typical audience for this QuickStart are users of Excel, common Business Intelligence or Reporting tools and semi-technical users who want to try out or learn Sigma.
 Everything is done in a browser so you already know how to use that.
-No SQL or technical skills are needed to do this lab.
+No SQL or technical skills are needed to do this QuickStart.

 ### Prerequisites
 <ul>
   <li>A computer with a current browser.
 It does not matter which browser you want to use.</li>
-  <li>Completion of the QuickStart “Learning Sigma Series - Getting Around”</li>
+  <li>Completion of the QuickStart “Fundamentals 1: Getting Around”</li>
   <li>Access to your Sigma environment.
 A Sigma trial environment is acceptable and preferred.</li>
   <li>If have not already, you can sign up for a Sigma Trial here:</li>
 </ul>